 An equally important consideration embodied in the definition of sustainability is that an enhancement does not have to remain effective indefinitely.
 Rather, it only must operate as long as necessary to maintain a favorable balance between mass flux and system attenuation capacity.
 For example, a constructed wetland might be an important enhancement for achieving mass balance early in the treatment cycle of a plume.
-However, as the source term progressively decreases due to gradual depletion, the necessity for the wetland to operate at peak efficiency also declines, so that at some point in time (perhaps 10 or 20 years later) the treatment capacity.
+However, as the source term progressively decreases due to gradual depletion, the necessity for the wetland to operate at peak efficiency also declines, so that at some point in time (perhaps 10 or 20 years later) the treatment capacity of the wetland is no longer required as a supplement to the plume attenuation capacity.
 Within the context of this example the sustainability of the wetland is measured in terms of several decades.
 Carrying this example one step further, during its active life the treatment efficiency of the wetland can decline over time as long as it keeps pace with the declining mass flux and provides sufficient attenuation capacity.